mark3982/water.rs/README.md

 Some uses:

  * two processes to communicate on the same machine
- * two processes to communicate on different machines
+ * two processes to communicate on different machines (over network)
  * interprocess communication between threads

 Some advantages: